emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 or `ls -t` to sort by time last modified.
 Let’s try running `ls -at` to sort all your files by the time they were last modified.

-<script id="asciicast-QAH6GuniCpKCxnGNzcRo9MIoM" src="https://asciinema.org/a/QAH6GuniCpKCxnGNzcRo9MIoM.js" async data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-QAH6GuniCpKCxnGNzcRo9MIoM" src="https://asciinema.org/a/QAH6GuniCpKCxnGNzcRo9MIoM.js" async data-autoplay="true"></script>

 You can check the *manual* page for any function by using the command `man`.
 For example, `man ls` will bring up the manual page for the `ls`